hepcat72/CFF/README.md

 DESCRIPTION
 -----------

 This analysis package, called 'CFF' (Cluster Free Filtering), provides a way to filter metagenomic data for likely sequencing errors.
-The pipeline can be run with a single command (run_cff.sh), but each script component is also available.
+The pipeline can be run with a single command (run_CFF_on_FastA.tcsh or run_CFF_on_FastQ.tcsh), but each script component is also available.
 The pipeline is an 8-step process:

-	run_cff.sh runs these steps (step 3 is optional):
 	1. mergeSeqs.pl     merges, truncates, & names sequence samples
 	2. neighbors.pl     generates a list of hamming distance 1 seqs
 	3. errorRates.pl    generates a Z-Score histogram (see -h)